induktio/thinker/Details.md

 =============================
 Normally establishing infiltration with a probe team on another faction is permanent and cannot be removed in any way.
 In multiplayer games this can be especially unbalanced.
 Thinker provides a config option `counter_espionage` to make infiltration expire randomly based on a variety of factors.

 When enabled, for each turn for every infiltration active to the current faction (defender), a score is calculated and rolled against a random chance.
 If the roll succeeds, both factions will get a message of removed infiltration on their turn and the infiltration stops immediately.
-While allied to another faction, infiltration will never expire.
+While allied to another faction or having the Empath Guild, infiltration will never expire.
 The score is based on these factors:

 * Get the current social engineering PROBE rating for both factions.
 * Having Hunter Seeker Algorithm or Nethack Terminus will give +1 bonus each.